 Leadership is one of a number of factors that determine the effectiveness of a nonprofit organization’s work.
 Visionary leaders possess the ability to assess the way things are and then inspire us to help create new solutions.
 In this sense, leadership does more than set policies and define goals; it creates a paradigm for a better world.
 This brief guide, part of the Philanthropy Roadmap series, is designed for both emerging and established philanthropists.
 It sets out five key questions that donors can ask to evaluate leadership.

-These first-person accounts from a community foundation’s CEO and the investment advisor provide candid assessments of how they addressed the issue of increasing investment manager diversity.
-The hope is that by sharing these observations other foundations and their investment advisors will find the courage to discuss and address the issue of investment manager diversity, the hardest taboo to break.
+This case study examines how one community foundation — Silicon Valley Community Foundation with assets under management of $4.7 billion — approached the issue of increasing investment manager diversity with its investment advisor — Colonial Consulting which advises $30 billion of capital.
+These first-person accounts from the community foundation’s CEO and the investment advisor provide candid assessments of how they addressed the issue of increasing investment manager diversity.
+The hope is that by sharing these observations other foundations and their investment advisors will find the courage to discuss and address the issue of investment manager diversity, the hardest taboo to Read more

 This article offers a theory-of-change framework to help those engaged in social-justice advocacy to reflect on whether social-justice values are being retained in the process.
 A reproductive rights effort in South Africa provides an example of how social justice values can be lost in the advocacy process.
 The failure to sustain work on the ground pointed to the need to maintain a base of support even after a policy victory.
 Strategies must be revisited as social and political contexts change.
 One of the critical social-justice values that supports the establishment and maintenance of alliances is collaboration, which must continue to Read more